friedger/stacks-locking/src/pages/stacking/pooled-stacking-info/README.md

 - User is not stacking: simple confirmation message.
 - User is stacking: message to let them know that funds will be available after the locking period.

+# Type issues with `@stacks/stacks-blockchain-api-types`

+There are some type issues with this library which require some values to be ca